scottmk/ti4-reference/docs/factions/ds/axis.md

     <span style="font-variant:small-caps;">Cost</span>: 1 commodity

     At the end of your turn: Exhaust this card to place 2 destroyers from your reinforcements in a system that contains 1 or more of your ships and 1 of your command tokens.

-    At the start of the status phase, if this card is exhausted, return it to the Axis player’s reinforcements.
+    At the start of the status phase, if this card is exhausted, return it to the Axis player's reinforcements.

 -   ## __Flagship__